-- o Definitions of acute vs. chronic ITP: - Per an International Working Group consensus panel of ITP experts, ITP is defined as newly diagnosed (diagnosis to 3 months), persistent (3 to 12 months from diagnosis), or chronic (lasting for more than 12 months).
-Although not formally validated, these definitions are supported and used by the American Society of Hematology (ASH). - In clinical trials evaluating the efficacy and safety of IVIG in ITP, acute ITP was defined as condition duration of up to 6 months while chronic ITP was defined as condition duration of greater than 12 months. - o Per the 2011 ASH guidelines, response to treatment was defined by the following: - A response would be defined as a platelet count ≥ 30,000/μL and a greater than 2-fold increase in platelet count from baseline measured on 2 occasions > 7 days apart and the absence of bleeding. - A failure would be defined as a platelet count < 30,000/μL or a less than 2-fold increase in platelet count from baseline or the presence of bleeding.
-Platelet count must be measured on 2 occasions more than a day apart. - o There have been reports of fatal intravascular hemolysis with Rho(D) immune globulin and specific monitoring is required.
-This therapy is not necessarily recommended over IVIG but can be used instead in patients who are Rh positive, have a negative direct antiglobulin test (DAT), and have not had a splenectomy.
+o Definitions of acute vs. chronic ITP:

+- Per an International Working Group consensus panel of ITP experts, ITP is defined as newly diagnosed (diagnosis to 3 months), persistent (3 to 12 months from diagnosis), or chronic (lasting for more than 12 months).
+Although not formally validated, these definitions are supported and used by the American Society of Hematology (ASH). - In clinical trials evaluating the efficacy and safety of IVIG in ITP, acute ITP was defined as condition duration of up to 6 months while chronic ITP was defined as condition duration of greater than 12 months. - o Response to treatment was defined by the following: - Per the 2019 ASH guidelines: - Early response is as a platelet count ≥ 30,000/μL and at least doubling baseline at 1 week - Initial response is defined as a platelet count $\geq 30,000/\mu L$ and at least doubling baseline at 1 month - Durable response is defined as a platelet count $\geq 30,000/\mu L$ and at least doubling baseline at 6 months - Per the 2009 International Working Group consensus panel of ITP excerpts: - Platelet counts should be confirmed on at least 2 separate occasions (at least 7 days apart when used to define complete response [CR] or response [R]) or 1 day apart when used to define no response [NR] or loss of response - CR: platelet $\geq 100,000/\mu L$ and absence of bleeding - R: platelet count ≥ 30,000/μL and at least 2-fold increase the baseline count and absence of bleeding - NR: platelet $< 30,000/\mu L$ or less than 2-fold increase of baseline platelet count or bleeding - Loss of CR or R: platelet count below 100,000/μL or bleeding (from CR) or below 30,000/μL or less than 2-fold increase of baseline platelet count or bleeding (from R) - O There have been reports of fatal intravascular hemolysis with Rho(D) immune globulin and specific monitoring is required.
+This therapy is not necessarily recommended over IVIG but can be used instead in patients who are Rh positive, have a negative direct antiglobulin test (DAT), and have not had a splenectomy. - o For acute ITP, a single dose of IVIG is used as first line treatment.
+For adults, a second dose may be given if necessary.